Greece · tool

 Souvlaki

-Skewers of grilled meat (often pork or chicken) marinated in herbs and lemon, typically served in a pita with tomato, onion, and tzatziki.
-It's the quintessential Greek street food.
+Skewers of grilled meat (pork, chicken, or lamb) marinated and often served in a pita with tzatziki, tomatoes, and onions.
+It's the quintessential Athenian street food, perfect for a quick, flavorful bite.

 Spanakopita

 Flaky phyllo pastry filled with spinach, feta cheese, onions, and herbs.
-This savory pie is a popular snack or appetizer.
+This savory pie is a beloved snack or light meal, offering a delicious balance of textures and flavors.

-The classic Greek village salad with ripe tomatoes, cucumbers, bell peppers, red onion, Kalamata olives, and a generous slab of feta cheese, dressed with olive oil and oregano.
-It's the perfect fresh accompaniment.
+The classic Greek village salad, made with ripe tomatoes, cucumbers, bell peppers, red onion, Kalamata olives, and a generous slab of feta cheese, dressed simply with olive oil and oregano.
+It's a refreshing testament to the quality of local ingredients.

 Where locals eat — best neighborhoods

-Bohemian and artsy, with a lively street art scene and a mix of traditional tavernas and modern bars.
+Bohemian and lively, known for its street art, independent boutiques, and a vibrant mix of traditional and modern eateries.

 Dietary notes